Vyral/tandra-bowers/_posts/2018-12-10-2018s-mortgage-trends-explained.md

 4:10 - How are new construction homes being used to meet current demand?

-4:58 - Are we in a buyer’s or a seller’s market in the higher price points? &nbsp;
+4:58 - Are we in a buyer’s or a seller’s market in the higher price points?

 5:45 - How the lending process has been made easier recently.

 6:45 - Why having strong representation while buying or selling is important.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
-We look forward to hearing from you soon.&nbsp;
+We look forward to hearing from you soon.